bxparks/EpoxyDuino/README.md

 There are currently 2 valid options for this Makefile variable:

 * `EPOXY_CORE_AVR` (default)
-    * Causes `Arduino.h` to emulate the Arduino AVR core.
+    * Causes `Arduino.h` to emulate the Arduino AVR Core.
 * `EPOXY_CORE_ESP8266`
     * Causes `Arduino.h` to emulate the ESP8266 Core.